 To do this, go to the Imagicle UC Suite Web interface, and select "Contact Manager" -> "Manage Service".

 In the Smart Numbers configuration box, uncheck "Enable Smart Numbers option".

 How to associate a Smart Number to a contact Long Number

-Log to Speedy web interface, select a directory, open it and edit a contact.
+Log to Contact Manager web interface, select a directory, open it and edit a contact.
 For each contact telephone number, a speed dial box is available.
 If internal or the long number is not defined, the speed dial box cannot be edited.

 Note: please ensure that the Speed Dial matches the internal phone numbers pattern in the Numbering Plan parameters web page.
 If it does not, please add a new pattern.
 This is to prevent Imagicle Applications adding prefixes to Speed Dials when they call them.

 Speed dials can also be imported into directories from a CSV file just like you do for the contacts, using the to CSV template file.

 Speed dials can be synchronized through LDAP or Meta Connector, as any other contact's field, according to the following mapping:

 |IAS Field name||META field name||META LDAP field name|